The Nobel Prize in Chemistry 1953

 Died: 8 September 1965, Freiburg im Breisgau, West Germany (now Germany)

-Affiliation at the time of the award: University of Freiburg, Breisgau, Federal Republic of Germany , Staatliches Institut für makromolekulare Chemie (State Research Institute for Macromolecular Chemistry), Freiburg, Breisgau, Federal Republic of Germany
+Affiliation at the time of the award: University of Freiburg, Breisgau, Germany; Staatliches Institut für makromolekulare Chemie (State Research Institute for Macromolecular Chemistry), Freiburg, Breisgau, Germany

 Prize share: 1/1

 The world around us is made of atoms combined to form molecules.
 In the early 1900s chemists debated how large these molecules could become.
-In the early 1920s Hermann Staudinger claimed they could be very large; tens or even hundreds of thousands of atoms in size.
-He showed how small molecules can join to form long chains and so become very large molecules - polymers.
+In the early 1920s Herman Staudinger claimed they could be very large; tens or even hundreds of thousands of atoms in size.
+He showed how small molecules can join to form long chains and so become very large molecules—polymers.
 The result was the basis for the development of synthetic materials like plastics.